Choking - unconscious adult or child over 1 year

 To prevent choking:

 - Eat slowly and chew food completely.

 - Cut large pieces of food into easily chewable sizes.

 - Do not drink too much alcohol before or during eating.

 - Keep small objects away from young children.

 - Make sure dentures fit properly.

-Atkins DL, de Caen AR, Berger S, et al. 2017 American Heart Association focused update on pediatric basic life support and cardiopulmonary resuscitation quality: an update to the American Heart Association guidelines for cardiopulmonary resuscitation and emergency cardiovascular care.
-Circulation.
-2018;137(1):e1-e6.
-PMID: 29114009
+Duff JP, Topjian AA, Berg MD, et al. 2019 American Heart Association focused update on pediatric basic life support: an update to the American Heart Association guidelines for cardiopulmonary resuscitation and emergency cardiovascular care.
+Pediatrics.
+2020;145(1):e20191358.
+PMID: 31727861

 Kleinman ME, Goldberger ZD, Rea T, et al. 2017 American Heart Association focused update on adult basic life support and cardiopulmonary resuscitation quality: an update to the American Heart Association guidelines for cardiopulmonary resuscitation and emergency cardiovascular care.
 Circulation.
 2018;137(1):e7-e13.
 PMID: 29114008